 ACCOMPLISHMENTS IN OFFICE

-Since taking office in 2011 the State Treasurer’s office has had many accomplishments including working with the Alabama legislature to pass several bills that have made improvements to treasury functions and overall state government.
+Since 2011, the State Treasurer’s office has had many accomplishments including working with the Alabama legislature to pass several bills that have made improvements to treasury functions and overall state government.
 Boozer expanded the types of investments in which the state treasurer could invest state funds (prior to the passage of this legislation Alabama had the most restrictive investment guidelines in the nation).
-He freed up $2 million of the state’s general fund budget by moving Treasury’s budget out of the general fund.
+He freed up $3 million of the state’s general fund budget by moving Treasury’s budget out of the general fund.
 He implemented changes to the structure and management of the investments of the Alabama Trust Fund that will provide a stable source of revenue to its distribution recipients and provides for long-term, prudent management of its assets for higher total returns.
 The Treasurer also provided consumer protection and improvements to Alabama’s unclaimed property process.

 In the 2015 regular legislative session, Treasurer Boozer worked with legislators on passage of the “ABLE” Act (Achieving a Better Life Experience).
-This will be a statesponsored tax-exempt savings program for disability-related expenses.
+This will be a state-sponsored tax-exempt savings program for disability-related expenses.
 ABLE will encourage and assist individuals and families to save private funds to support individuals with disabilities to maintain health, independence, and quality of life.
 Section 529A of the Internal Revenue Code, which codifies the ABLE provisions, is modeled on the immediately preceding Section 529 on which our state’s CollegeCounts 529 Fund is modeled.

-In addition, treasury staff has been streamlined from 46 positions to 30 while not only meeting, but exceeding established performance levels.
 A needs-based college scholarship program was established to help first time Alabama college enrollees and pays out approximately $1 million annually to students going to Alabama colleges.
 Treasury staff now conducts annual meetings with 20 state agencies to review the objectives and performance of their investments that are individually managed by Treasury.